UteNation - GAME BALLS: Utah at Baylor

 It’s well documented that the Utah defense was beat up heading into the season and they still have numerous key players missing.
 For the second game in a row, though, Bishop and Barton rose to the occasion delivering big play after big play and directing the defense.

 Levani Damuni led the team with nine tackles, filling in for captain Karene Reid.
 Sione Vaki had another big game with eight tackles and Zemaiah Vaughn had Utah’s other interception.
-Even with their performances, Bishop and Barton were the linchpins to today’s defensive performance.
+Even with their performances, Bishop and Barton were the linchpins to today’s defensive performance and share the defensive game ball.